CallumMackenzie/exvi-core/README.md

 # Exvi Core

-The shared model portion of a highschool capstone project which serves as a hub for creating/progressing through workouts.
+The shared model portion of my high school capstone project.

 This shared model is used by the client and server to manage data models & common functions.